B4tiste/TargetHunter/README.md

 # TargetHunter

-A little 2D game where you have to hunt red targets, with your speed increasing and decreasing as things progress
+A little 2D game where you have to hunt red targets, while your speed is increasing and decreasing as things progress

 ## How to play :